🔖 Remember: NoodleTools

 Here are the requirements:

-• Title: Center “Works Cited” at the top of a new page, in the same format as the rest of the document.
+- Title: Center “Works Cited” at the top of a new page, in the same font and size as the rest of the document.
+Do not bold, italicize, or enlarge it.

-• Hanging Indent: Apply a hanging indent of half an inch for each citation entry.
+- Hanging Indent: Apply a hanging indent of half an inch to each citation entry.
+This means the first line of each entry is flush with the left margin, and all subsequent lines are indented.

-• Spacing and Margins: Maintain 1-inch margins on all sides and double-space all text.
+- Spacing and Margins: Maintain 1-inch margins on all sides and double-space all text — including between entries.

 Each type of source—books, articles, websites, films, etc.—requires slightly different information in the citation.

-The type of source determines which elements are relevant to include and in what order.
-This ensures that the reader can easily locate the original source, no matter its format or medium.
-When citing a page from a website in MLA format, include the following core elements:
+The type of source determines which elements are relevant and in what order.
+This ensures the reader can locate the original source no matter its format.
+When citing a web page, use the following core elements.
+The core elements for a website citation are listed below — but if a piece of information isn’t available, see the notes beneath each item for what to do.

-1. Author(s): Start with the author’s last name, followed by a comma and the first name.
-If there is no author, begin with the title.
+- Author(s): Start with the author’s last name, followed by a comma and the first name.
+If there is no author, skip this element and begin with the title of the page.

-3. Website Name: Italicize the name of the overall website (if it’s different from the title of the page).
+- Website Name: Italicize the name of the overall website — but only if it is different from the title of the page.

-4. Publication Date: Include the day, month, and year the page was published or last updated.
+- Publication Date: Include the day, month, and year the page was published or last updated.
+If no date is available, omit it and include an access date at the end instead.

 MLA Template for Citing a Web Page

-Author’s Last Name, First Name. (if there is no author, start with the title) “Title of Web Page.” (use quotes and include a period).
-Website Name (italicized), Day Month Year of publication, URL.
-Accessed Day Month Year (optional).
+Last Name, First Name.
+“Title of Web Page.”
+Website Name, Day Month Year, URL.
+Accessed Day Month Year.

 Example: